squashking/Leaf-Analyzer/README.md

 > **Note:**
 1).
 Leaves must be placed within the Region of Interest (Fig2.a).
 Any objects beyond the cut-off line will be disregarded.
-2). f you add text labels to the image, place them only in the reserved text region (Fig. 2a).
+2).
+If you add text labels to the image, place them only in the reserved text region (Fig. 2a).
 The text must also be within 3 cm of the top border of the ROI.
 Currently, the text recognition model supports digits (0–9), letters (a–z, A–Z), and three special characters: dash(-), underscore(_), and dot(.).

 <table>
   <tr>